Reaching the 15% with the Highest Needs

 The Mason Curve was created using de-identified data from the Integrated Data Infrastructure, a linked data environment maintained by Statistics NZ that maps the journeys of most New Zealanders through many government services throughout their lives.

 These ~700,000 people are the biggest customers of our social services system.
-We were privileged to meet a few of them last week when we visited the Downtown City Ministry (DCM) in Wellington.
+We were privileged to meet a few of them in April 2025 when we visited the Downtown City Ministry (DCM) in Wellington.
 DCM provide support to people who are experiencing homelessness in the city, who have no money, no food and no roof over their heads.

-We’re learning something from providers like DCM that is obvious but critical: the most vulnerable New Zealanders face significantly more complex barriers to achieving their aspirations than other New Zealanders.
+From providers like DCM we learn something that is obvious but critical: the most vulnerable New Zealanders face significantly more complex barriers to achieving their aspirations than other New Zealanders.

 This is backed up by the public data.

-For example, the Ministry of Social Development (MSD) recently found that the 13% most disadvantaged older people in New Zealand experience vulnerability across two or more of their health, housing, finances, social connection and access to transport, while 54% of older New Zealanders experience vulnerability in none of these areas.
+For example, the Ministry of Social Development (MSD) recently found that the 13% most disadvantaged older people in New Zealand experience vulnerability across two or more areas (either health, housing, finances, social connection or access to transport), while 54% of older New Zealanders experience vulnerability in none of these areas.

 Complexity not only compounds, but it manifests uniquely for each person.
-On a given morning at DCM’s hub in Lukes Lane in central Wellington, clients might choose to engage with a mix of five or ten different services ranging from dental care, to food, to physiotherapy, depending on their specific circumstances.
-Sometimes, it may take a year of building a relationship with staff to engage with any services at all.
+On any given morning at DCM’s hub in Luke's Lane in central Wellington, clients might choose to engage with a mix of five or ten different services depending on their specific circumstances such as dental care, food or physiotherapy.
+Sometimes it may take a year of building a relationship with staff to engage with any services at all.

-This increased complexity means that the mainstream social services that work well for most people often don’t work well for the 15% of people who are most in need of effective support.
+This increased complexity means that the mainstream social services that work well for most people often don’t work well for the 15% of people who are most in need of layered support.

 The most visible evidence of this is those most in need struggling to engage with mainstream services, or engaging only at the point of crisis.